rozum-robotics/Rozum-Servo-Drives-API/c/README.md

 2. System and software requirements

-   Operating systems: Linux, Mac OS, Cygwin
+   Operating systems: Linux, Mac OS, Windows (Cygwin)

    For compiling, use the gcc compiler.